Andrew Corbet (died 1578): Landowner

 family and included an estate near Truro.
 In Warwickshire there was the manor of Harborough Magna, which had already been held by four generations of Corbets.

 In 1546, Andrew Corbet paid over £550 to acquire from the Crown the manor of Redcastle, in north Shropshire, together with other lands in the county.
-He extended his Shropshire holdings under Mary by leasing estates and also acquired houses in Shrewsbury.
+He extended his Shropshire holdings under Mary I by leasing estates and also acquired houses in Shrewsbury.
 However, in 1561 he disposed of much of his property in Essex, including the manor of Woodham Mortimer.

 Corbet lived mainly at Moreton Corbet Castle, which he modified considerably, changing it from an uncomfortable medieval fortress into a manor house suited to a more stable age, and one in which small fortifications could play only a limited part.

 Corbet occupied all the posts generally reserved for important landowners in his own, and some other, counties.
 He was appointed Justice of the Peace (JP) for Shropshire in 1547 and remained so for the remainder of his life.
 He was also appointed JP in Gloucestershire, Herefordshire and Worcestershire in 1554.
-He was pricked to be High Sheriff of Shropshire in the reigns of three monarchs: under Edward VI in 1550, under Mary in 1555 and under Elizabeth in 1561.
+He was pricked to be High Sheriff of Shropshire in the reigns of three monarchs: under Edward VI in 1550, under Mary I in 1555, and under Elizabeth I in 1561.